mozilla/GSOC2020/README.md

 ## Please note

 * Participants in any Mozilla project are expected to respect and uphold the Mozilla Community Participation Guidelines [https://www.mozilla.org/en-US/about/governance/policies/participation/]
-* The GSOC FAQ is here available here: [https://developers.google.com/open-source/gsoc/faq]
+* The GSoC FAQ is here available here: [https://developers.google.com/open-source/gsoc/faq]